anniezh12/hiring-engineers/answers.md

 1. Once the download was complete, I chose `New` to create a new Virtual Box named 'test'
 ![vm](images/oracle-vm/create-vm-test.png)

-2.
+2. I kept default settings in this part
 ![vm](images/oracle-vm/vm-size.png)

-3.
+3. I then hit the `create` button.
 ![vm](images/oracle-vm/vm-hard.png)
- and then I hit the `create` button.

 4. I selected `dynamically allocate` and hit `Next`